 - Realistic expectations about the results

 African Rhinoplasty Procedure

-African rhinoplasty is performed through either the open or closed approach.
+African nose reconstruction is performed through either the open or closed approach.
 During your consultation, Mr Gwanmesia will examine your nose and listen to your concerns to determine which technique is best suited to you.
-Traditionally, African rhinoplasty targets the bridge, tip and nostrils.
+Traditionally, African rhino targets the bridge, tip and nostrils.
 Due to the combined thicker skin and thinner cartilage of many African patients, their bridges tend to be flatter, their nasal tips less defined and their nostrils flared.
 During the procedure, strength and structure must be added to the nose using struts and grafts to allow for the enhanced projection of the tip and bridge.
 Flared nostrils can be treated by trimming away excess skin.